 A great source of fiber as well as antioxidants.
-They also contain potassium. vitamin C, B6.
+They also contain potassium.
+Vitamin C, B6.
 The best part is they are low in cholesterol.

 Add them to cold water and add salt.
-I enjoy adding salt at this point as it will give the potatoes a great flavor and I will not add it later at seasoning time.
+I enjoy adding salt at this point as it will give the potatoes a great flavor, and I will not add it later at seasoning time.

 You can also use …

 If shallots are not handy, replace them with sweet Vidalia onions.
 Slice them the same way, very thinly.

-Tarragon, Chardonnay, and Champagne are milder in flavor therefore, if substituting add a small amount and taste as you go along to get to your likings.
+Tarragon, Chardonnay, and Champagne are milder in flavor; therefore, if substituting, add a small amount and taste as you go along to get to your liking.

 You can also cook the potatoes, drain them and store them in the refrigerator for a couple of days if you do not want to prepare them immediately.

-It goes great alongside
+It goes great alongside.